Children & Young Peoples' GRANT SCHEME

 Note, the overall aim of the project must be educational (e.g. not just a holiday), and you must be able to explain on your application form what you hope to gain from the Small Grant.

-*Please note that you cannot have a grant for the same item again i.e. if you have a grant for £250 towards dance lessons one year you cannot have another grant for dance lessons the next year.
-You could have a grant for a different course.
+Please note that you can now have a grant for tuition again i.e. if you have a grant for £250 towards dance lessons one year you can have another grant for dance lessons the next year.
+This is a change from the previous conditions and is to support a young person continuing with an interest.
+Proof of progress may be requested, e.g. certificates or letter of development or progress.

 Recipients of a student bursary cannot apply for expenses related to the studies funded under the Young Person’s Grant scheme.